-I thank all our business partners for the trust and confidence that they have placed in the Company, and I am confident that the Company will continue to get their support in the coming years as well.
+I thank all our business partners for the trust and confidence that they have in the Company, and I am confident that the Company will continue to get their support in the coming years as well.
 In turn, the Company will strive in every way to maintain excellence in the level of service it has been rendering in all areas of its activities.

-It is my pleasure to acknowledge the dedication and hard work of the team of officers and members of the staff.
+It is my pleasure to acknowledge the dedication and hard work of the team of officers and members of the staff under the guidance of the CEO, Ms. Nalini Venugopal.
 I wish to place on record our appreciation of their valuable contribution.

-Finally, on behalf of the Board of Directors of the Company, I wish to express my gratitude to the Monetary Authority of Singapore (MAS) for their leadership role and consultative regulatory framework in fostering a free market environment.
+Finally, on behalf of the Board of Directors of the Company, I wish to express my gratitude to the Monetary Authority of Singapore (MAS) for their continued guidance and oversight.